Your Guide to Flex Time for 2026: Definition, Types, and More

 [Featured Image] Employees are at a conference table discussing a competency mapping strategy for their business.

-Below, we'll explore more about flex time, its types, and benefits to decide if it's the right choice for your company.
+Explore more about flex time, its types, and benefits to decide if it's the right choice for your company.
+To discover additional benefits you can offer your workforce, check out Coursera for Business, a platform designed to help build and maintain skills, enhance workplace engagement, and boost productivity.

 Leaders at 4,300+ companies develop their talent with Coursera